 - (1) VILLAGE CLERK'S ELECTION DUTIES.
 As provided in §7.15, Wis.
-Stats., the Administrative Support Coordinator/Clerk Treasurer shall have charge of and supervise all elections held in the Village. - (2) ELECTION OFFICIALS. (changed 05-11-2010) - (a) Appointment.
+Stats., the Administrative Support Coordinator/Clerk-Treasurer shall have charge of and supervise all elections held in the Village. - (2) ELECTION OFFICIALS. - (a) Appointment.
 Election officials shall be appointed pursuant to §7.30, Wis.
 Stats. - (b) Appointment of alternative election officials.
 The Clerk-Treasurer shall have the discretion to hire election officials to work less than a full day on the day of the election pursuant to §7.30, Wis.
 Stats. - (c) Number.
 Except as provided par. (d) below, there shall be 7 inspectors for each election at any given time pursuant to §7.30, Wis.
 Stats. - (d) Reduction of Number.
 Pursuant to §7.32, Wis.
 Stats., the Clerk-Treasurer may reduce the number of election inspectors for any given election to not less than 3 at any given time. - (3) NOMINATION OF ELECTED VILLAGE OFFICIALS.
 All candidates for elective Village office shall file nomination papers pursuant to §8.05(4)(b), Wis.
 Stats., and shall be nominated as provided in §8.05(4)(a), Wis.
 Stats. - (4) VOTER REGISTRATION.
 All electors for all elections shall be required to be registered.
 The Clerk-Treasurer shall receive applications for registration at his office during regular office hours throughout the year, except that registration may also be completed at Village polling places on election days upon presentation of proper identification and proof of residence. - (5) POLLING HOURS.
-The polls of the Village shall open at 8:00 (changed to 7:00 on 9-12-2006) A.M. and close at 8:00 P.M. for all elections. - (6) WARDS.
+The polls of the Village shall open at 7:00 A.M and close at 8:00 P.M. for all elections. - (6) WARDS.
 The Village is divided into 3 wards.
 The Village Ward Map is on file in the office of the Clerk-Treasurer. - (7) POLLING PLACE.
 The polling place for the Village shall be the Village Fire Station Meeting Room.